UASensorLab/Awair/README.md

 ## 1. Export Data via the Awair Dashboard
 - **Method:**
-  From [dashboard.awair.com](https://dashboard.awair.com), you can export data for any selected time window at 5‑minute intervals.
+  From [dashboard.awair.com](https://dashboard.awair.com), you can export data for any selected time window at 5-minute intervals.
 - **Steps:**
   - Navigate to **Awair Dashboard > Export Data**.
   - Select your desired time interval.
   - Download the provided ZIP file (which contains a CSV file with your data).

 ## 2. Programmatic Data Collection for Finer Intervals
-To extract data at intervals shorter than 5 minutes (as low as 10 seconds), you have two options:
+To extract data at intervals shorter than 5 minutes (as low as 10 seconds), you have three options:

 ### (a) Use the Provided `awair_collectData.js` Script
 - **Description:**